I ♥ Manchester

 'Alright girls?
 What are you up to today?
 Going to see Grandma, eh?
 That sounds fantastic - can I come?
 Will there be cake?
 I love a bit of cake, me.
 Is that your Daddy?
 He's a big lad, isn't he?'

-We spent the day in Hexham, safe in the sun.
+We spent the day in Hexham, at the Folk Festival, safe in the sun.

 The North East felt a world away from what had happened in the North West.

-That night while my girls slept, safe in the warm green of the Derwent Valley, I wrote and wrote and recorded the above.
+That night while my girls slept, safe in the warm green of the Derwent Valley, I wrote and recorded what you can hear above.
 One guitar, one mic, one take.

 Manchester gave me everything.